legacysurvey/legacysurvey/pages/dr11/files.rst

     survey_bits = {'DESI': 0, 'DESI-COSMOS': 1, 'SDSS': 2, 'BOSS': 3, 'eBOSS-LRG': 4, 'eBOSS-ELG': 5, 'DEEP2+3': 6, 'DEEP2': 7, 'AGES': 8, 'VIPERS': 9, 'GAMA': 10, 'WiggleZ': 11, 'OzDES': 12, '2dFLenS': 13, 'C3R2': 14, 'VVDS': 15, 'COSMOS2015': 16, 'SDSS-QSO': 17}

+For convenience, we also provide a `reference-redshift photo-z catalog`_ containing all sweep objects with available reference redshifts (``Z_SPEC``).

-Work which uses the photometric redshift sweeps should cite `Zhou et al. (2023)`_ and include the
+Work which uses the photometric redshifts should cite `Zhou et al. (2023)`_ and include the
 `additional acknowledgment for photometric redshifts`_.